jderocher/Plugins/README.md

 5) This page will tell you that your application has been saved.
 You can then click edit to change information in your application:

+	#### IMPORTANT: Note down CLIENT ID and the approved URL's from the screen below, we will need this later :-)

 ![Alt text](https://raw.github.com/jderocher/Plugins/master/screenshots/application-setup-step-5.png "OAUTH2 Application Setup Step 5.")

 6) Last Step: This window will show a list of all the applications created by you: